Borris Miles: Personal life

+Legal troubles

 Deadly conduct allegations

 In April 2008, Miles was indicted on two counts of deadly conduct.
 The first charge came after Miles allegedly pulled a gun on a Texas Southern University regent and his wife during a Houston Rockets game.
 The second charge involved a man who pressed charges against Miles after Miles allegedly crashed a party at a hotel, forcibly kissed a woman, and threatened a local businessman while brandishing a weapon.
 Miles allegedly told the man "You don't know what I'm capable of doing."

 In a January 2009 trial, Miles was acquitted on both counts.

 Sexual harassment allegations

 In December 2017, The Daily Beast published an article containing numerous sexual harassment allegations against Miles.
 After the publication of the article, Democratic State Senator Sylvia Garcia called for an investigation into the allegations.
+In 2024, Miles was accused of groping a female political consultant in 2016.